 \item \textbf{Section 6.} This section contains the proof of our main result in the present paper, Theorem~\ref{thm:frequency-estimates-big}.
 We begin, in Section~\ref{sec:frequency-partitions} by partitioning frequency space into the frequency regimes which we will address individually.
 Then, in Section~\ref{sec:basic-estimates-transformed} we prove estimates for the lower level transformed variables based only on the transport equations.
-Finally, we give proofs of our main result in the bounded frequency regimes with smallness in Section~\ref{sec:bounded-smallness} and in the unbounded frequency regimes in Section~\ref{sec:unbounded}; in each of these sections we give an overview of our constructions, reinforcing the relevant points made in Section~\ref{sec:intro-proof-freq-estimates} and introducing the extra estimates on the lower level transformed variables we will need.
-The estimates for high and low frequency are combined in Section~\ref{sec:combining-ode-estimates} to yield Theorem~\ref{thm:frequency-estimates-big}A; later in Section~\ref{sec:proof-thm-scattering-weak}, by combining those estimates with those arising from real mode stability (Theorem~\ref{thm:mode-stability-intro-AB}), we also show Theorem~\ref{thm:frequency-estimates-big}B. \end{itemize}
+Finally, we give proofs of our main result in the bounded frequency regimes in Sections~\ref{sec:bounded-smallness} and \ref{sec:intermediate} and in the unbounded frequency regimes in Section~\ref{sec:unbounded}; in each of these sections we give an overview of our constructions, reinforcing the relevant points made in Section~\ref{sec:intro-proof-freq-estimates} and introducing the extra estimates on the lower level transformed variables we will need.
+The estimates for high and low frequency are combined in Section~\ref{sec:combining-ode-estimates} to yield Theorem~\ref{thm:frequency-estimates-big}A; and, by combining our estimates with those arising from real mode stability (Theorem~\ref{thm:mode-stability-intro-AB}), we also show Theorem~\ref{thm:frequency-estimates-big}B. \end{itemize}

 \textbf{Acknowledgements.} During the period this research was carried out, YS was supported by NSF grant DMS-1900288.
 RTdC acknowledges support through EPSRC grant EP/L016516/1 as well as the hospitality of Princeton University.
 The authors thank Mihalis Dafermos and Igor Rodnianski for discussions and comments on the paper.